|Formal Methods for Software Development||TDA294/DIT271, LP1, HT2020|

-Please look at the Notes on the Oral Examination for information on the nature and scope of the oral examination.
+Please consult the course syllabus in Canvas for information on the nature and scope of the oral examination.

 On popular request, I make available trial exams of the predecessor course (TDA293/DIT270, until 2016).
 It is three exams, each in two versions, one without and one with solutions.

 Recall these are exams for the predecessor course, which had written exams of 4 hours, instead of oral examination of 30 minutes.
 Also, there are some differences in content of the two courses.
 Those do however not affect the answers to the trial exam questions.
 Therefore, this material is well suited for training, also for the current course.

 Note: Even if the written trial exams of the predecessor course provide good training also for the oral exam of this course, they do not give a good indication of coverage and style of the questions in the oral exam.
 See instead the course syllabus.

 |W. Ahrendt, Oct 29, 2020|